Our Eco-Innovation Story

 The latest Samsung Plasma TVs feature new circuitry and panel techniques that meet the newest ENERGY STAR v3.0 requirements, and are produced entirely with lead-free materials.

-Samsung's WF448 front-loading washer line is the world’s first 4.5 cubic foot front-loading washers, and a gentler way to keep clothes clean while reducing environmental impact.
-(The line earned an Eco Design Award from the 2009 CES Innovations Design and Engineering Awards.)
+Samsung also produce the world’s first 4.5 cubic foot front-loading washers (not currently available in the UK), and a gentler way to keep clothes clean while reducing environmental impact (the line earned an Eco Design Award from the 2009 CES Innovations Design and Engineering Awards.)
 With such a large capacity, the total number of loads run during the life of the product is potentially reduced for lowered water and power use.
-This extraordinary line boasts the ENERGY STAR-based CEE Tier 3 ranking (the highest available), and features Samsung’s SilverCare™ cycle option, which saves 92 percent on energy when compared to hot water sanitization.
+This extraordinary line boasts the ENERGY STAR-based CEE Tier 3 ranking (the highest available), and features Samsung’s SilverCare™ cycle option, which saves 92 percent on energy when compared to hot water sanitisation.

 If, like so many people, you spend much of your time in front of a computer monitor, you might like a sleek, elegant, energy-saving Samsung LED monitor, which is EPEAT gold-rated, TCO 5.0 certified, and ENERGY STAR compliant.
 Samsung's eco-innovative model uses up to 40 percent less energy compared with conventional LCD monitors.
 No mercury is used in the LED production process.

 We extend "green" thinking even down to memory chips.
 Our DDR3 Memory is a server memory chip that's super fast but uses less energy.
 Its technology provides twice the bandwidth of DDR2, yet it can attain an astonishing 73 percent power savings at the module level, and 38 percent at the system level when compared with an equivalent system using DDR2 technology.